 The MGMA Physician Compensation and Production Survey are only one of many sources of information on physician compensation.
-Some additional organizations and resources publish data on physician compensation, with varying costs.
+Some other organizations and resources publish data on physician compensation with varying costs.
 Comparing the cost and coverage of various sources may be worthwhile to determine which meets your needs and budget the best.

 What are Other Sources of Physician Compensation Statistics?

-- Through its annual Physician Practice Benchmark Survey, the American Medical Association (AMA) publishes physician compensation data.
-The AMA survey includes information on median and mean compensation levels and data on factors that may affect compensation, such as productivity, patient mix, and overhead expenses.
+- The American Medical Association (AMA) publishes physician compensation data through its annual Physician Practice Benchmark Survey.
+The AMA survey includes information on median and means compensation levels and data on factors that may affect compensation, such as productivity, patient mix, and overhead expenses.

 - Through its annual Physician Compensation and Production Survey, the Medical Group Management Association (MGMA) also publishes data on physician compensation.
 This survey is one of the nation’s most comprehensive and widely-recognized sources of physician compensation data.

-- Through its annual Resident Salary and Debt Report, the Association of American Medical Colleges (AAMC) publishes data on the compensation of resident and fellow physicians.
-This report contains data on the median and mean compensation levels for a variety of specialties, as well as information on factors such as student debt and job satisfaction.
+- Through its annual Resident Salary and Debt Report, the Association of American Medical Colleges (AAMC) publishes data on the compensation of residents and fellow physicians.
+This report contains data on the median and mean compensation levels for various specialties and information on factors such as student debt and job satisfaction.

-- Physician compensation data is also published by private companies such as Doximity and Merritt Hawkins.
+- Private companies such as Doximity and Merritt Hawkins publish physician compensation data.
 It is important to note that these sources may provide more detailed and specialized data on physician compensation.
-Still, their data may be based on a smaller sample size or less comprehensive than those from larger organizations.
+Still, they may base their data on a smaller sample size or less comprehensive than those from larger organizations.